Stratford Caldecott: Death

 As a teenager Caldecott had fallen in love with America because of its comic books.
 He loved the fight between good and evil, and the theme of hope that the comics portrayed.
-When he was dying from prostate cancer in May 2014, he was too ill to see the latest Avenger's movie, Captain America: The Winter Soldier in the cinema and he was not expected to survive long enough for the Blu-Ray release.
+When he was dying from prostate cancer in May 2014, he was too ill to see the latest Avengers movie, Captain America: The Winter Soldier, in the cinema and he was not expected to survive long enough for the Blu-ray release.
 His daughter, Sophie Caldecott Lippiatt, used an online campaign to persuade the producer Marvel Studios and distributor Walt Disney Studios Motion Pictures to send a copy so that he could watch it at home.
 Many actors who had portrayed Marvel characters posted selfies in support.
 Marvel arranged an exclusive advanced screening on DVD for Caldecott at his home.

 Caldecott's final thoughts on life and faith, death and eternal life were presented in an essay in the online journal The Imaginative Conservative.
 His funeral Mass was celebrated at the Oxford Oratory on 31 July 2014.
 He is buried in Wolvercote Cemetery, Oxford, near Tolkien's grave.

 Many tributes appeared after his death.
 Kathy Schiffer of Ave Maria Radio described Caldecott as "a giant in the Catholic world".
 Pierpaolo Finaldi, managing editor of the Catholic Truth Society, noted Caldecott's "encyclopaedic knowledge of the faith".
 Michael J. Lichens, editor of the website Catholic Exchange, described Caldecott as "...without a doubt, the most powerful voice for Catholic culture in the Anglophone world."
 David B. Burrell recommends The Grandeur of Reason and notes particularly Caldecott's approach to the problem of a perception of polarity between faith and reason by explicit attention to culture.
 Peter Casarella cites "The Marian Dimension of Existence" in Healy and Schindler, eds.
 Being Holy in the World in "Public Reason and Intercultural Dialogue" in At the Limits of the Secular: Reflections on Faith and Public Life, William A. Barbieri Jr. ed, Eerdmans 2014.